E mohio ana koutou tika rite te rerenga i roto i te USA

 Monitoring of internet activities

 There is often a generation gap between how parents are accustomed to using the internet and how children or youth use social media.
 Talk to your children and teenagers about what are appropriate internet sites to visit and what you expect them to avoid.
 Monitor your children and teenagers’ activity online and encourage them not to visit websites or participate in online activity that could be perceived as problematic.
-Consider setting guidelines ahead of time or even using software that can restrict their use (see resources here).
-There are apps you can use such as Teensafe that can help parents track their children’s cell phone activities.
+Consider setting guidelines ahead of time or even using software that can restrict their use.
+There are apps you can use to help parents track their children’s cell phone activities.

 Kia mahara: Ko reira nui ki te kia tupato e pā ana ki te mea paetukutuku koutou toro.
 Kaua e toro pae ki ngā tirohanga extremist no te kāwanatanga taea whakaaro e hono koe ki te terrorism.